-A favourite amongst fans, the Air Jordan VII Bordeaux has had multiple sell-out re-releases since its initial launch in 1992.
-The unique colourway paired with the sharp, suede style of the VII is an excellent combination.
+A favorite amongst fans, the Air Jordan VII Bordeaux has had multiple sell-out re-releases since its initial launch in 1992.
+The unique colorway paired with the sharp, suede style of the VII is an excellent combination.

 20. Air Jordan IV White Chrome Classic Green